North Carolina Highway 121: Route description

 NC 121 begins at a partial interchange with I-587, also known as the John P. East Memorial Highway, in northeastern Greene County.
 The interchange only provides access from I-587 eastbound to NC 121 and from NC 121 southbound to I-587 westbound.
 This portion of the road is located near the community of Fieldsboro and 2+1/2 mi northeast of the town of Walstonburg.
 The road heads southeast and almost immediately comes to an intersection with U.S. Route 264 (US 264).
 The two highways form a 0.4 mi concurrency near the Greene–Pitt county line.
 Just before the highway crosses into Pitt County, the concurrency ends and NC 121 heads northeast towards Farmville.

 Now in Pitt County, NC 121 travels east across farmlands west of the town limits of Farmville.
 Upon entering the town, the name of the road becomes West Wilson Street and the highway reaches US 258 Business (US 258 Bus.) at May Boulevard and Turnage Street.
 Another concurrency is formed as the two routes travel along West Wilson Street to the central business district of Farmville.
 At the intersection of Wilson and Main streets, US 258 Bus. heads southwest along South Main Street while NC 121 heads northeast along North Main Street; East Wilson Street continues southeast as an unnumbered road.
 NC 121 exits the town and passes over US 258 and US 264 without an interchange.
 Farmland and small homes line the highway as it passes through the communities of Joyners Crossroads and California.
 After passing through California, NC 121 cuts through farmland with small swaths of forest before it ends at NC 43 in Bruce, a small settlement between Greenville and Falkland.

 History

 Previous designation

 NC 121 first appeared on North Carolina state transportation maps in 1930, travelling between NC 24 in Richlands and NC 12 south of Kinston.
 At the time of establishment, the approximately 25 mi highway was classified as a graded road.
 Construction along the roadway in Lenoir and Jones Counties began the same year that NC 121 was established.
 Construction was completed and the entire highway was paved by 1933.
-In June 1932, the American Association of State Highway Officials (AASHO) approved the routing of US 258 which was ran concurrently with NC 121 between Richlands and Kinston.
+In June 1932, the American Association of State Highway Officials (AASHO) approved the routing of US 258 which was run concurrently with NC 121 between Richlands and Kinston.
 By 1935, NC 121 was eliminated from its entire route.